10 Best Fast Pitch Softballs

 Setup and Selection Considerations

 Unlike equipment that requires assembly, fast pitch softballs need only to be selected correctly.
-Still, there are setup considerations.
 New leather balls often arrive with a slick factory finish.
 Many coaches store game balls in a bucket with a small amount of conditioner or simply work them in during warm-ups to remove the factory gloss before first pitch.
 Practice balls should be rotated regularly so that no single ball takes all the abuse during batting drills.
-If you are buying for a machine, verify that the ball diameter and seam height are compatible with your feeder, as some machines jam with raised-seam leather balls or certain 11-inch models.
+If you are buying for a pitching machine, verify that the ball diameter and seam height are compatible with your feeder, since some machines jam with raised-seam leather balls or certain 11-inch models.

 Maintenance and Longevity